 "To have the opportunity to serve a community and country is a tradition that I have been fortunate to be part of.
-The early pioneers and overall care of a city where my great grandparents settled sparked the ambition for families to follow in the same path of service and stewardship within the Kent Valley.
+The care started with the early pioneers and developed from a small town to a major industrial area.
+Farmers of the City of Kent, where my great grandparents settled, became involved in service and ambition with all families to maintain a path of ongoing stewardship within the Kent Valley.
 There was much work to be done then in order to bring the continuous bounty during the agricultural period for the people.
 The land uses changed with the coming generations and demand for new industry like Boeing resulted in the need for flood control and the construction of the Howard Hanson Dam at the head waters of the Green River.
-The actions with the construction of flood control redefined the make and value of the land within the entire Kent Valley.
-New industry settled in and took the place of most agricultural areas within the Kent Valley.
+The actions with the construction of flood control redefined the make and value of the land within the entire region.
 I am inspired by the hard work and tenacity of so many that have called this place their home and frontier beyond the small town.
 Today, I call this fine place my home and I too declare that there is much work to be done."

 LIST OF ISSUES

 The much debated Common Core that is sweeping the country should not be feared.
 However it should not be used exclusively.
 The success of our public schools is not defined entirely by one method of learning.